uyuni-project/sumaform/README.md

 ## Basic `main.tf` configuration

-In `sumaform` you define a set of virtual machines in a `main.tf` configuration file, then run Terraform to have them deployed.
+In `sumaform` you define a set of virtual machines in a `main.tf` configuration file, then run OpenTofu to have them deployed.
 Contents of the file vary slightly depending on the backend you choose.

 Refer to the backend-specific READMEs to get started: